tbrockman/github-paint/README.md

             # inverse: true # invert pixel color (darker <-> lighter)
             # git_email: 'abc@example.dev' # set a specific email for git author attribution (defaults to token user primary email)
             # git_name: theo # choose an alternate name for git author contribution (defaults to token user name)
-            # repo: 'github-paint-commits' # destination repository for the filler commits
+            # repo: 'github-painted' # destination repository for the filler commits
             # start: 2020-01-01 # start of drawing window
             # end: 2025-12-12 # end of drawing window
             # repeat: false # repeat text as much as possible over the window
-            # separator: "☺" # what to use as a separator when repeat=true
+            # separator: "|" # what to use as a separator when repeat=true
             # padding: (1,1,1,1) # (top,right,bottom,left) padding to add to the window (will clip content if necessary)
             # valign: center # text vertical alignment (top, center, bottom)
             # halign: center # text horizontal alignment (left, center, right)